 “NOTHING!”
 I say hurriedly wiping honey off my chin.

-2. Beat the egg, season well with salt and pepper and pour onto a plate.
+2. Beat the egg in a small bowl, season well with salt and pepper and pour onto a plate.
 Dip the cheese into the egg and cover evenly.

 If you’ve had a go at making my fried feta or any of my other recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org